jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

                 return True
         return False

   the terminal still shows green.
-I remove the other statements then change the first line with :ref:`logical negation<test_logical_negation>` and bool_
+I remove the other statements then change the first line with :ref:`logical negation<test_logical_negation>` and :py:class:`bool`

   .. code-block:: python